The password, a basic element of IT security, authenticates and grants access to a resource or staff service.

 The more regularly you use your passwords, the easier it will be to remember them.
-So we recommend you don’t let your browser remember them for you.
+We recommend not to let your browser remember them for you.
 For infrequently used services, you can always save your passwords in encrypted files created with a program such as keepass, for example.

 Changing your passwords regularly is good practice.
-It’s up to you how often you change them.
-We think it’s a good idea to allocate one day each year or every two years to changing all your passwords.
+It is up to you how often you change them.
+It is a good idea to allocate one day each year or every two years to change all your passwords.

-Of course, you should also change them immediately if you think they’ve been compromised or someone else has guessed them.
+Of course, you should also change them immediately if you think they have been compromised or someone else has guessed them.

 Password access is attributed to a single user.
 A password should not be shared by several people and you should never disclose it to anyone, regardless of the circumstances.